kubernetes-sigs/kubespray/contrib/network-storage/glusterfs/README.md

-# Deploying a Kargo Kubernetes Cluster with GlusterFS
+# Deploying a Kubespray Kubernetes Cluster with GlusterFS

 You can either deploy using Ansible on its own by supplying your own inventory file or by using Terraform to create the VMs and then providing a dynamic inventory to Ansible.
 The following two sections are self-contained, you don't need to go through one to use the other.
 So, if you want to provision with Terraform, you can skip the **Using an Ansible inventory** section, and if you want to provision with a pre-built ansible inventory, you can neglect the **Using Terraform and Ansible**  section.